Influence of Arabic and Islamic Philosophy on the Latin West

-William of Auvergne is much attracted by Arabic metaphysical and pyschological theories (which he often indiscriminately attributes to “Aristotle and his followers”) and discusses them at length, but often rejects them in the end as conflicting with Christian faith.
+William of Auvergne (d.
+1249) is much attracted by Arabic metaphysical and pyschological theories (which he often indiscriminately attributes to “Aristotle and his followers”) and discusses them at length, but often rejects them in the end as conflicting with Christian faith.
 In On the Universe (De universo II.1), William discusses and rejects the Avicennian emanation system: the necessity of causation through the first cause; the emanation of the intelligences from the first intelligence down to the active intellect; the active intellect as the efficient cause of human souls.
-He nevertheless tacitly adopts the metaphysical principle “From one arises only one” (de uno non nisi unum) from Avicenna (Teske 1993) and describes the first cause as the “being necessary through itself” (Teske 2002).
+He nevertheless tacitly adopts the metaphysical principle “From one arises only one” (de uno non nisi unum) from Avicenna (Teske 1993), in particular within the context of Trinitarian theology (Fischer 2015), and describes the first cause as the “being necessary through itself” (Teske 2002, Fischer 2018).

 The attraction of Avicenna’s position is evident in the work of Siger of Brabant.
 In some of his writings, Siger teaches that God as the first being creates only one being immediately, the first immaterial substance, from which emanate the other intelligences, the celestial spheres and finally the sublunar world, in an eternal and necessary process.
 The necessity is not universal, however, but finds its limits in the contingency and in the free will which exists in the sublunar world (De necessitate et contingentia causarum; Van Steenberghen 1991, 346).
 Duns Scotus, in contrast, is very critical of Avicenna’s theory of necessary causation through the first cause.
 He advances several reasons against it, the most important being that there can only be contingency in the world if the first cause does not act by necessity (Ordinatio I d.
 8 p.
 2 q. un).